illinoistech-itm/jhajek/itmd-521/Week-04/Readme.md

 ### Deliverable Instructions

  [Clone my repo](https://github.com/illinoistech-itm/jhajek.git) and use this file as your template.
 Add the required photo deliverables to the document as noted and submit your github URL to blackboard.

+ Assume all work and code will be executed on the Vagrant Box

 ### Deliverable 1